tencentyun/intlcloud-documents/product/监控与管理/访问控制/用户指南/身份管理/用户管理/协作者_intl.md

  ![](https://main.qcloudimg.com/raw/865a1b888fa7e102f052bc546446b84e.png)
  - Copy the permissions of an existing user: By clicking **Copy Existing User's Permissions** and selecting the user whose permissions you want to copy, you can associate the collaborator with the policies of the user.
  ![](https://main.qcloudimg.com/raw/d4b91f83cde0b4bff6b4b18f648e1a1f.png)
- - Use the policy list: Click **Grant Permissions from Policy List**, and then select the policies you want to associate with the collaborator.
+ - Use the policy list: Click **Grant Permissions from Policy List** and then select the policies you want to associate with the collaborator.
  ![](https://main.qcloudimg.com/raw/1dcaa189691c5fb0357883726d600bb7.png)

 4. Click **Done**.